Nohavye/hrnet-component-library/README.md

     )
     ```

-    _NOTE : You can, of course, combine both methods, and the styling attribute's priority will depend on the order of CSS imports in your code._
+    _IMPORTANT : To make the magic happen, you should first import the Dropdown component before importing the CSS module._

     #### How to retrieve the value of my Dropdown component: